 Beach Flags

-The beaches of Costa Brava have color-coded flags to indicate when and where it is safe to swim.
+The beaches of Costa Brava have colour-coded flags to indicate when and where it is safe to swim.
 The flags can be green, yellow, blue, black, red, or marked with images of jellyfish.
 Keep in mind that if you’re ever unsure about the meaning of a flag or the condition of the water, you can always ask Lifeguard services (if present).

-- A green flag indicates that it is safe to get in the water.Â
+- A green flag indicates that it is safe to get in the water.

 - A yellow flag means to swim with caution and stay alert.
 There is potentially high surf or strong currents, so swim near a Lifeguard on duty if possible.
 (Service hours are 10:30 to 19:30 in high-season.)